DaLeux/DuckHuntArduino/README.md

 # DuckHuntArduino

-DuckHunter game running on processing (https://processing.org/) controlled with a wii nunchuk.
+DuckHunter game running on processing (https://processing.org/) controlled with a wii nunchuk via an arduino.

 ## Android  :